-A credit card is an incredibly convenient and useful way of paying for goods and services from merchants from all over the world.
+A credit card is an incredibly convenient and useful way of paying for goods and services from merchants all over the world.

-A potential employer may check your credit report to see if you are responsible about handling your financial obligations.
+A potential employer may check a version of your credit report to see if you are responsible about handling your financial obligations.
 Landlords and rental agencies often pull a copy of your credit report as a part of the review process.
 Electricity and cable and other utility companies may check your credit report when determining your rates.
 Even a cell phone company may check your credit before granting you a service contract.

 Once you have tracked down a few credit card offers, you’ll want to study the terms carefully.

 Does the card come with an annual fee?
-What is the annual percentage rate?
+What is the annual percentage rate (APR)?
 Is there an introductory rate?
 How long does it last?
 What happens if you pay late?
 What kind of late fee will you pay?
 Will your interest rate shoot way up if you miss a payment?